finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

 <a name="getbyquerypipe"></a>
 # **GetByQueryPipe**
-> string GetByQueryPipe (string query, string queryName = null, bool? download = null, int? timeout = null)
+> string GetByQueryPipe (string query, Dictionary<string, string> scalarParameters = null, string queryName = null, bool? download = null, int? timeout = null)

 GetByQueryPipe: Executes Sql, returned in pipe-delimited format, where the sql is simply in the url.